 That last point is one that needs elaboration: being unheard, which is to say the crux of pernicious ignorance in the first place (see, pernicious ignorance).
 Dotson’s claim is that dominant groups reliably and almost maliciously (as it causes harm) ignore the testimony of members of marginalized groups (see also, testimonial injustice, epistemic injustice, and epistemic oppression) because they do not value them as knowers and do not want to value them as knowers.
 This status is explained to be because admitting different, excluded, and marginalized knowledge(s) would necessarily upset the existing power dynamics that benefit the dominant groups (see also, privilege, internalized dominance, ideology, hegemony, patriarchy, cisnormativity, heteronormativity, and white supremacy, and also, active ignorance, willful ignorance, white ignorance, white equilibrium, white comfort, and racial stress, and also, science, liberalism, human nature, individualism, and universalism).

-Active ignorance; Antiracism; Biopower; Black feminism; Cisnormativity; Colonialism; Critical; Critical theory; Dominance; Episteme; Epistemic injustice; Epistemic oppression; Exclusion; Foucauldian; Harm; Hegemony; Heteronormativity; Human nature; Ideology; Impact versus intent; Individualism; Internalized dominance; Knower; Knolwedge(s); Liberalism; Marginalization; Minoritize; Oppression; Patriarchy; Pernicious ignorance; Postcolonial Theory; Postmodern; Power-knowledge; Privilege; Racial stress; Racism (systemic); Science; Silence; Social Justice; Subaltern; Systemic power; Testimonial injustice; Theory; Tolerance; Universalism; Violence; Voice; Voice of color; White comfort; White equilibrium; White ignorance; White supremacy; Willful ignorance
+Active ignorance; Antiracism; Biopower; Black feminism; Cisnormativity; Colonialism; Critical; Critical Theory; Dominance; Episteme; Epistemic injustice; Epistemic oppression; Exclusion; Foucauldian; Harm; Hegemony; Heteronormativity; Human nature; Ideology; Impact versus intent; Individualism; Internalized dominance; Knower; Knowledge(s); Liberalism; Marginalization; Minoritize; Oppression; Patriarchy; Pernicious ignorance; Postcolonial Theory; Postmodern; Power (systemic); Power-knowledge; Privilege; Racial stress; Racism (systemic); Science; Silence; Social Justice; Subaltern; Testimonial injustice; Theory; Tolerance; Universalism; Violence; Voice; Voice of color; White comfort; White equilibrium; White ignorance; White supremacy; Willful ignorance